 Richard is responsible for CLS event coordination, website support and participant engagement support.
 He is experienced both in event organisation and communications.
 He has previously worked for both commercial companies and a leading professional body.

-The data team manages the information collected by field work agencies.
+The data management team manages the information collected by field work agencies.
 They are responsible for cleaning and depositing the data with the UK Data Service.
 They also produce data documentation to help researchers understand and use the study data.

 Phone: 020 7911 5311